sjmyuan/sjmyuan.github.io/_drafts/free-monad.md

 * The `ReadFile` effect is ignored by the return expression.

-  Not like the function in [Algebraic Data Type](https://blog.shangjiaming.com/scala%20tutorial/algebraic-data-type/) which just return A effect or B effect and won't return them together.
+  Not like the `div` function in [Algebraic Data Type](https://blog.shangjiaming.com/scala%20tutorial/algebraic-data-type/) which just return one effect `DivResult` or `ExceptionResult`.
-  For pure `copy` function, we expect the return type contains two effects: `ReadFile` and `SaveFile`, not only the `SaveFile`
+  For the pure `copy` function, we expect the return type contains two effects: `ReadFile` and `SaveFile`, not only the `SaveFile`.
   And these two effects should happens in order, we can't imagine a copy operation do save operation first, it can't save anything before read the content.

-According to these problems, we know our ADT can't make the `copy` function pure, we need the ADT not only represent multiple effects, but also the order of effects.
+Now we know our ADT can't make the `copy` function pure, we need the ADT represent not only multiple effects, but also the order of effects.

 # Solution